MartijnNieuwenhuizen/looklive-server/README.md

 # Progressive Web App (PWA’s)
 ## What is a Progressive Web App
 A PWA is an Application that’s build with HTML/JS/CSS but can also run offline with the use of **service workers**.
-The content is dynamicly loaded and because of the new cache API it wil load instantly on a repeat visit.
+The content is dynamically loaded and because of the new cache API, it will load instantly on a repeat visit.
-Because the core is still HTML, the reach is enormous for you don’t have to build a iOS, Android, WindowsPhone version.
-You can just usa a language everybody understands.
+Because the core is still HTML, the reach is enormous for you don’t have to build an iOS, Android, WindowsPhone version.
+You can just use a language everybody understands.

-The Advantage over an “Web App” is the nativa app like usage.
+The Advantage over a “Web App” is the native app like usage.
 This means (with a little bit of JavaScript), you can ‘download’ the web app and use it as a normal app on your phone.
-The avarige user won’t sense the difference.
+The average user won’t sense the difference.

 De service workers die in de PWA’s worden gebruikt zijn bedoeld voor specifieke doeleindes.
 Ze kunnen de DOM zelf niet manipuleren en maken gebruik van de JavaScript API’s.
 Hiermee kunnen de service workers tussen requests gaan zitten of een PushMessage geven.
 Alles gebeurd dus in de achtergrond.
 Dat zijn drie specifieke eigenschappen van de service workers.